JohnsonJiang1996/AdvAttack_LLM4TS/attack/readme.txt

 - nixtla (for TimeGPT)
 - neuralforecast
 - sklearn

+## API Requirements
+- TimeGPT API key (from nixtla.io)
-- OpenAI API key (for LLMTime integration)
+- OpenAI API key (for GPT-3 and GPT-4)
+- Mistral API key (for Mistral models)

+Note: All API keys should be properly set in your environment before running experiments.
+Free credits are available for initial testing with TimeGPT.

 ## Usage